 The COVID-19 has shaken our event industry like no other.
 Canada and the rest of the world have never experienced an outbreak to spread so quickly, causing an international pandemic with widespread stress and anxiety.
 Our families, friends and loved ones are already facing major financial setbacks and we are uncertain as to when it will end.
 We can help our industry and event industry professionals stay strong by uniting through sharing.

-If you are aware of any websites, links or tips that you would like to share with others, please email them to firstname.lastname@example.org and they will be added to this page.
+If you are aware of any websites, links or tips that you would like to share with others, please email them to The GEC and they will be added to this page.

 We plead for event industry professionals to stay strong and support one another by signing this petition.
-Have your say in Canada and the USA .
+Have your say in Canada and the USA.
 If a petition exists in other parts of the world, please let us know and we will list it here.
 Check regularly for Industry Resources updates.
-World Health Organization’s explanatory video and resources page
+Or, click here for the World Health Organization’s explanatory video and resources page.

-Please note that this page will be updated daily.
+Please note that this page will be updated regularly.

 United States of America